 If you do arrive at your hotel in Jaco before check in time, most places are pretty good about letting you check in early if the room is clean.
 If not, they will likely have a safe place you can store your luggage.
 Don’t leave it in the car!

-After lunch head to Carton Surf Boards.
-Here you can take surf lessons, rent a surfboard or a stand-up paddleboard.
+After lunch head to one of the many surf shops in town.
+You can take surf lessons, rent a surfboard or a stand-up paddleboard.
 We suggest going the SUP route if you are not an experienced surfer and don’t want to spend the money for a surf lesson.

 If you’d like to book ahead of time you can do so on their website, but we’ve never had a problem just walking in and getting a board.
 They can direct you to the best places to go.
 I suggest only doing an hour if it is your first time on a SUP (it is quite the arm workout), but if you love it you can always extend for longer.

-Drive to La Fortuna / Waterfall swimming/ Hot Springs Chilling
+Drive to La Fortuna / Waterfall Swimming / Hot Spring Chilling

 Once you arrive in La Fortuna, you will need to check in to your hotel and get changed into swimwear.
 It’s time to check out the amazing La Fortuna waterfall!
-We have a full guide to visiting the La Fortuna waterfall here.
+We have a full guide to visiting the La Fortuna waterfall.

 After the waterfall, stop at Rainforest Chocolate tour.
 It is located right down the street from the waterfall.
 This is a great activity to do on your last morning before heading back to the airport area, but it fills up fast.
 It is best to stop in and see if you can reserve a spot for the morning tour two days away.